The People’s Ink Facilitator Guidelines is currently in version 2.0.

 - Secondary Responsibilities:

-- During meetings, facilitators co-facilitate critiques and discussions to provide oversight for new facilitators, or as requested.
+- During meetings, facilitators may co-facilitate critique groups and discussion groups to provide oversight for new facilitators, or as requested.

 2.2 With what educational philosophy should a facilitator approach the role?

-A facilitator serves those attending the critique or discussion, and takes responsibility for ensuring that the meeting is educational and enjoyable for everyone present.
-At times the facilitator will act as a teacher or as a guide, though should never present themselves as a high authority.
+A facilitator serves those attending the critique group or discussion group, and takes responsibility for ensuring that the meeting is educational and enjoyable for everyone present.
+At times the facilitator will act as a teacher or as a guide, though they should never present themselves as a high authority.

 2.3 Why become a facilitator?